 - salt and pepper

-Spread the vegetable mixture evenly on prepared baking sheet.
+- Spread the vegetable mixture evenly on the prepared baking sheet.

-Remove from oven and toss lightly with maple balsamic dressing, and salt and pepper to taste.
+- Remove from oven and toss lightly with maple balsamic dressing.
+Sprinkle with salt and pepper.
 Serve immediately.